mininaim/default-theme/readme.md

 ## Default Theme for Zid catalog

 ### Todo
+- [ ] Clean codebase
+- [ ] Implement a better way to handle the sliders
+- [ ] Responsiveness
+- [ ] Add a link to the demo

+### Upcoming
 - replace slick to get rid of jquery dependecie (or use jquery slim)
 - generate color pallete
 - add animation
 - change photos of products, categories, slider
-- replace node packages with unpkg/jsdelivr resources
+- replace node-modules with unpkg/jsdelivr resources
 - integrate vite
+- replcae /addons/ with unpkg/jsdelivr resources

 ### Credits
 - [Bootstrap](https://getbootstrap.com/)